ClemPalf/ClemPalf/README.md

 Data scientist passionate about using AI to tackle engineering challenges.

 - 🔭 I'm currently building software models to improve school's energy consumption and indoor air quality.
-- 🌱 I am also learning how to create smart agent using Deep Reinforcement learning!
+- 🌱 I am learning how to create smart agents using Deep Reinforcement Learning!
 - :mailbox: Connect with me [here](https://www.linkedin.com/in/clement-palfroy/)

 ## Main coding tools